itz-me-zappex/flux/README.md

 ### Types of limits and which you should use
 - FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.
-- CPU limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready to stuttery audio since `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
+- CPU limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready to stuttery audio as `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
 - CPU limit equal to zero recommended for single player games or online games in offline mode, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.

 ## Possible questions